todriguez/BSV-RegTest-Transaction-Builder/Guidelines.md

  - https://github.com/jadwahab/bsv-regtest
  - https://github.com/jadwahab/regtest

-4. The finished product should exist as a URL which allows a user access to the tool.
+4. The finished product should be deployed to a URL which allows a user access to the tool.
+This will allow for easy testing of the tool by those judging the applicants.
 Ideally the entire tool should be packaged as a Docker container to be easily re-deployed on the BitcoinSV Academy website.